All About The Miami Showband (1961 -

 band seemed to get any mileage and Billy left at the end of the

-year.
-In late 1973 Mick Roche, previously of The Arrows, returned from Canada to front the band, but he didn't stay long very
+In August, 1973 Mick Roche, previously of The Arrows, returned from Canada

-long either.
-The Miami were having a little problem filling Dickie's
+It was obvious the Miami were having a problem filling Dickie's

 front and the band continued to enjoy success.
-In 1974, Fran's song
+In June, 1974, long

 Clap Your Hands and Stomp Your Feet, was a huge hit for the